 There’s no salt is buffalo wings right? anyone?

 Himalayan Salt Plate

 Ok, so this one has no benefit at all, I just wanted to add some manliness to this post.
 Now I ask you what man doesn’t want to find a way to impress his mates with a little out of left field salt cooking.
-A salt plate is a big flat lump of very hard rock salt that can be heated on the grill, or in the oven and then used to cook meat, seafood or anything else to add a little bit of a salty flavour to it.
+A salt plate is a big flat lump of very hard rock salt that we heat on the grill, or in the oven and then used to cook meat, seafood or anything else to add a little bit of a salty flavor to it.

-They can also be chilled and used as a flavour enhancement to your manly fruit and cheese platters, seafood platters or even some deli meats…
+They can also be chilled and used as a flavor enhancement to your manly fruit and cheese platters, seafood platters or even some deli meats…

 I haven’t used one, and in the interest of full disclosure, didn’t know they existed until now but I might have to give one a bit of a go at some stage.
 Will keep you posted.
 Oh and ladies, if you are reading this – it is coming up to Christmas so *cough cough* Gift idea *cough*.